 A point worth noting is that for the eARC features to probably take effect, both your receiver and the TV must be eARC compatible.

-To check if your receiver supports eARC, check the ports on the back of the receiver to see if it is labeled on it.
-If your TV is eARC supported, it means you need a receiver that also supports it to enjoy the full features.
+To check if your receiver supports eARC, check the ports on the back of the receiver to see if it is labeled.
+If your TV is eARC supported, you need a receiver that supports it to enjoy the full features.

 eARC is a new technology that is fast taking up the space since it offers an endless possibility of video-audio experience.
 We believe by now you know the difference between ARC and eARC.
 Even though they are pretty new in the market, we have included a couple of AVR that supports the eARC feature already.